Education

 Term used to describe the integration of children with special needs into regular classrooms for part of the school day.
 The remainder of the day is in a special education classroom.

-required written notice to parents when the school proposes to initiate or change, or refuses to initiate or change, the identifications, evaluation, or educational placement of the child.
+Required written notice to parents when the school proposes to initiate or change, or refuses to initiate or change, the identifications, evaluation, or educational placement of the child.

-supports that are provided in school settings to allow a student with a disability to be educated with his non disabled peers to the maximum extent appropriate.
+Supports that are provided in school settings to allow a student with a disability to be educated with his non disabled peers to the maximum extent appropriate.

-a set of activities as listed in the IEP that facilitate the student’s move to postsecondary options; may include vocational assessment, career exploration, and vocational education.
+A set of activities as listed in the IEP that facilitate the student’s move to postsecondary options; may include vocational assessment, career exploration, and vocational education.